aumj/deeprl_driving_behaviors/README.md

 --------

 To train the DRQN:
 Add a folder called Center in the gym-traffic folder.
 In the Center folder, create a subdirectory called frames.
-This is where the learning result frames are usually stored.
+This is where the learning result frames are stored.
 Create a folder in the examples folder called drqn.
 This is where the weights checkpoint files are stored.
+The checkpoint files are created every 100 episodes, so you must train at least 100 in order to run the DRQN.

 `cd [repo_root]/gym-traffic/examples`